si3792/drf-angular-user-system/README.md

 - Completely separated Server and Client
 - User registraton, authentication and basic management (update account information and delete account)
-- Social signin through Facebook and Google
+- Social sign in through Facebook and Google
-- Google signin implements authorization code grant, which allows for server calls to Google's API.
+- Google sign in implements authorization code grant, which allows for server calls to Google's API.
 - Simple client routing system

 ### Demo